 - As eluded to above, knowing Storm’s role in each matchup is critical to sideboarding.
 How much time we have to combo in each matchup is important to know.

-- If you play the Pieces of the Puzzle engine, that comes in against grindy decks as well as most matchups where we expect graveyard hate.
+- If you play a grindy engine (e.g. Pieces of the Puzzle, Fact or Fiction), that comes in against grindy decks as well as most matchups where we expect graveyard hate.
 These often get swapped out for Gifts Ungiven, but you can leave in six or in rare cares all eight copies of those effects in the deck in postboard games.

 - Taking out some number of cantrips (Opt or Sleight of Hand are usually the first to go in current builds) is encouraged when Storm needs to combo quickly and does not have time to sculpt its hand.

 - Just because someone sideboards one way, doesn’t mean you doing it differently is incorrect.
 As a start, however, trust people who have put a lot of time into Storm before making different sideboarding choices.

 Deck Classification – Combo (up for debate here)